kkkayla33/kkkayla33.github.io/_pages/about.md

 ------

-I am doing an independent study of adaptive system design, and looking for an internship on web development.
-Hope everyone keep healthy and safe, and good luck with me.
+I just completed summer internship at CURVE and I am actively looking for a full time job on software/web development starting after my graduation at May 2021.